circus-tent/circus/docs/source/index.rst

    :ref:`Security` page.

-To install it, check out :ref:`installation`
+To install it and try its features check out the :ref:`examples`.

 Running Circus